DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 ### ChatGPT setup

 :::info
-See the [official documentation](https://help.openai.com/en/articles/12584461-developer-mode-and-mcp-apps-in-chatgpt) for the complete guide on connecting MCP servers to ChatGPT.
+The [official documentation](https://help.openai.com/en/articles/12584461-developer-mode-and-mcp-apps-in-chatgpt) covers every step of connecting an MCP server to ChatGPT.
 :::

 Follow these steps to connect DHTMLX MCP server to ChatGPT: